XiaoJiashd/CIM/README.md

 python 3.6

-maskTensor.py is used to generate the mask tensor of the congestion level tensor and training sets of different sizes (20%, 40%, 60%, 80%). cim is the code of CIM model.
+maskTensor.py is used to generate the mask tensor of the congestion level tensor and training sets of different sizes (20%, 40%, 60%, 80%).
+The code of CIM model is wrote in cim.
 The input is a traffic congestion level tensor which contains some missing values and the output is a complete tensor.

 data:
 rushHour.csv can be organized into a congestion level tensor which has three modes, including segment, time slot and day.
 It has 25 sections separated by "# New slice", and each section has 317 rows, indicating the congestion levels of 317 sections on that day.
 It only consider the traffic congestion data from 6:00 to 21:00 and the size of time slot is 5 minutes.
 So each line has 180 elements.